oils-for-unix/oils/doc/error-handling.md

 **fail** with `SIGPIPE` status `141`.

-This error shouldn't be fatal, so OSH has a `sigpipe_status_ok` option, which is on by default in Oil.
+This error shouldn't be fatal, so OSH has a `sigpipe_status_ok` option, which is on by default in YSH.

 ### `verbose_errexit`